andrewkchan/pytorch_mesh_renderer/README.md

 1. Create a virtual environment with `python3 -m venv env`
 2. Activate it with `source env/bin/activate`
 3. Install external dependencies with `pip install -r requirements.txt`
-4. To use the C++ implementation, first install the kernel via `cd mesh_renderer/kernel && python setup.py install`, then change the hardcoded config variable `USE_CPP_RASTERIZER` as described below.
+4. To use the C++ implementation, first install the kernel via `cd src/mesh_renderer/kernel && python setup.py install`, then change the hardcoded config variable `USE_CPP_RASTERIZER` as described below.

 # Testing

-To test the rasterizer module:
+To test the rasterizer module, run from the repository root:
 ```
-cd mesh_renderer
-python rasterize_triangles_test.py
+python -m src.mesh_renderer.rasterize_triangles_test
 ```

-To test the mesh renderer:
+To test the mesh renderer, run from the repository root:

 ```
-cd mesh_renderer
-python mesh_renderer_test.py
+python -m src.mesh_renderer.mesh_renderer_test
 ```

 # Usage